 How to Make Turkey Egg Roll Bowls:

 Begin by browning the turkey.
 Heat the avocado oil in a large skillet (I use a deep stainless steel skillet that has a cover).
 Place the ground turkey on the hot skillet and brown on one side for 3 minutes.
-Flip to the other side and brown an additional 1 to 2 minutes.
-Use a spatula to chop the turkey into bite-sized chunks.
-Add the onion, and garlic and saute, stirring occasionally for 2 minutes.

-Add the chopped cabbage, carrot, ginger, and coconut aminos and cover the skillet (don’t worry if it’s too full to stir..the vegetables will cook down and stirring will become easier).
+Add the chopped cabbage, carrot, ginger, and coconut aminos and cover the skillet (don’t worry if it’s too full to stir.
+The vegetables will cook down and stirring will become easier).
 Cook for 8 minutes, or until cabbage is very wilted.

 Remove the cover, stir well, and cook an additional 10 minutes, or until much of the liquid has burned off.
 Stir occasionally.